A sardonic sense of humour.

 Tex Perkins has fronted some of the most spirited best bands Australia has to offer, e.g. The Cruel Sea, The Beasts Of Bourbon, Tex, Don & Charlie, Dark Horses, Thug, The Ladyboyz and many other projects, including performing as Johnny Cash in the acclaimed Man In Black theatre show.

 Gigs.
 Albums.
 Tours.
 Fights.
 Feuds.
 Arrests.
 Drugs.
 High times.
 Low roads.
-A rollercoaster of a life written loudly, proudly and driven by Tex’s idiosyncratic energy.
+The good life.

 9.0 / 10